ormoc-dev/emp/README.md

 - cd emp
 - composer install
 - npm i

-1.how to run it?
+1. how to migrate databases or to create?
--npm run dev
+- php artisan serve

--php artisan serve
+2.how to run it?
-2.how to migrate databases or to create?
+- npm run dev
--php artisan migrate
+- php artisan serve